-Infinity Ward’s relaunch of their flagship title, Modern Warfare, has welcomed a new era into the franchise.
+Infinity Ward’s relaunch of their flagship series, Modern Warfare, has welcomed a new era into the franchise.
 Having integrated cross-play for the first time, the brains behind Modern Warfare have pulled out all the stops to ensure that Call of Duty reaches new heights.

 Nonetheless, there are still some overlooked features within Modern Warfare — one of which is aim response curve (ARC) type.